Optimal Investment in a Large Population of Competitive and Heterogeneous Agents: Probabilistic setting and main results

-where $\etai \in (0,1)$ measures the risk preference level for agent $i$.
-Let $\cA_i$ denote the set of admissible strategies for agent $i$ (which we will define shortly).
-To avoid bulky notations, we will use the abbreviated $\pi^i$ for the rest of this section with the understanding that the strategy depends on the size $n$ of the game. the optimization problem for agent $i$ thus takes the form
+where $\eta^i \in (0,1)$ measures the risk preference level for agent $i$ {and $\rho$ models the interaction weight.
+Since we are interested in competition, we fix $\rho\in (0,1]$ throughout the article, see e.g. \citeauthor*{hu2022n} \cite{hu2022n}.} Let $\cA_i$ denote the set of admissible strategies for agent $i$ (which we will define shortly).
+To avoid bulky notations, we will use the abbreviated $\pi^i$ for the rest of this section with the understanding that the strategy depends on the size $n$ of the game.
+The optimization problem for agent $i$ thus takes the form